lamydev/Android-Notification/README.md

 A notification library for Android applications.

-By using this library, you can easily send notifications in different situations:
+By using this library, you can easily manage your notifications.

 * send remote/global notification when application is in background.
 * send local/global notification when application is in foreground.
 * register a `NotificationListener` for updating the badge number of notification count.
+* display a `NotificationBoard` with a list of current notifications.
 * ...

 ## Overview

 There are 3 major components:

-* local notification (in-layout notification)
-* global notification (floating notification)
-* remote notification (Statusbar notification)

-and 1 extra component:
+* Notification Local (managing in-layout notifications)
+* Notification Global (managing floating notifications)
+* Notification Remote (managing status-bar notifications)

+and 2 minor components:

-* notification effect (ringtone, vibration)
+* Notification Board (holding a notification list)
+* Notification Effect (managing ringtone, vibration, ...)

 Each notification can have its own layout and background.
 If not specified, the default layout and background will be used.